What is a New Hampshire Living Will?

 Regardless of whether your New Hampshire Living Will is being drafted as part of a forward-looking plan or produced in response to a change in your health, notarization and/or witnesses are highly encouraged for protecting your document if a third party questions its authenticity.

 Making a Living Will is typically simple, but you or your agent may need advice.
 Getting someone to provide feedback on your Living Will could take a long time if you try to do it alone.
-An alternate approach would be to request help from the On Call network of attorneys.
+An alternate approach would be to request help from the Rocket Lawyer attorney network.
 Rocket Lawyer members can ask for feedback from an experienced attorney or pose additional questions.
 As always, you can be confident that Rocket Lawyer is here by your side.

 The cost of hiring a legal provider to draft a Living Will can total between two hundred and one thousand dollars, depending on where you are.
 Rocket Lawyer is not your average Living Will template website.
-With our service, anyone under a Rocket Lawyer membership can take advantage of up to 40% in savings when hiring an attorney from our On Call network.
+With our service, anyone under a Rocket Lawyer membership can take advantage of up to 40% in savings when hiring an attorney from our Rocket Lawyer attorney network.

 When you've made this customized Living Will form using Rocket Lawyer, you will be able to retrieve it from your account anytime, anywhere.
 You are encouraged to take any or all of the following actions related to your document: editing it, downloading it, or signing it.
 Each New Hampshire Living Will form has its own checklist of instructions on what's next with regard to finalizing the document.
 You should give a copy of the fully signed document to your agent(s), care providers, and other impacted parties.